elnazsn1988/HSBC/README.md

 # Classifier_wealth
-Base high Level Classifier used to route docs to necessary models
+Base high Level Classifier used to route docs to necessary models - High level Classifier stored as ipynb file.